SixZeroSevenNine/IOMMU/ASUS-Prime-X370-Pro.md

-# The ultimate Linux Workstation?
+# The Ultimate Linux Workstation?

 My ASUS Maximus IV Gene-Z system was repurposed for pure file server purposes (FreeNAS) so I moved my kids VM to my gaming rig.
 I also needed another gaming rig so that 2.0 and 3.0 can play Minecraft with me.